createEndpoint

 return Response.json({ message: `OAuth: ${oauth}, State: ${state}` })

-To get the most out of type inference, define route parameters in the route path and provide Zod schemas in the endpoint config to validate and infer types for params, body and searchParams.
+To maximize type inference, define route parameters in the route path and provide Zod schemas in the endpoint config to validate and infer types for params, body, and searchParams.

 interface RequestContext<RouteParams = Record<string, string>, Config extends EndpointConfig = EndpointConfig> {